Updated January 2020

 - The library does not have 3D software on patron computers.
 Patrons can find various 3D modeling software online.
 Staff may refer patrons to 3D programs but the library does not endorse any software.’

-- Please allow three to four weeks for prints to be completed.
+- Please allow one to two weeks for prints to be completed.

 - Library staff will run machine due to heated surfaces.

 - Projects must be approved by staff prior to use of 3D printer and vinyl cutter.
 The link and files must be emailed to eglinlibrary.com.

 - Library staff will briefly evaluate each submitted file for size, compatibility with printer, and the need for support.